 How it Works

 The Low Income Weatherization Program was mandated by Congress to reduce the effect of higher heating costs of low income families and to cut energy consumption nationwide.
-JobSource provides weatherization services for Madison and Grant counties in Indiana.
+JobSource provides weatherization services for Madison, Grant, Howard and Tipton counties in Indiana.

 Eligible households may receive work on their home which will reduce energy consumption.
 Typical services include: inspections, service to gas appliances, insulation, air sealing, and sometimes replacement of heating systems and hot water heaters.